Kreider helps Rangers beat Devils 5-2 to force Game 7

 With the Devils on a power play, they pulled goalie Vitek Vanecek with about 5 1/2 minutes left for a 6-on-4 advantage and Mercer beat Shesterkin.

-The Devils pulled Vanecek again for an extra skater but came up empty this time around.
-Shesterkin stopped a tip try by Nathan Bastian with 2:22 left, and then had a stellar save on Nico Hischier’s point-blank attempt on the follow, drawing chants of “I-gor!
+The Devils pulled Vanecek again for an extra skater but Shesterkin stopped a tip by Nathan Bastian with 2:22 left, and then had a stellar save on Nico Hischier’s point-blank attempt on the follow, drawing chants of “I-gor!
 I-gor!” from the Madison Square Garden crowd.

-The Devils had several good short-handed chances early in the second but Shesterkin stopped Mercer’s shot from the right side and Erik Haula’s backhand attempt on the rebound.
-The goalie also denied Timo Meier in the slot two minutes later to keep the score tied 1-1.
+The Devils had several good short-handed chances early in the second but Shesterkin stopped Mercer’s shot from the right side and Erik Haula’s backhand attempt on the rebound to keep the score tied 1-1.

 Zibanejad then put the Rangers in front when he scored from the slot off a pass by Kreider from behind the goal line with 9:50 left in the second.
-It ended Zibanejad’s 10-game goal-scoring drought and gave the Rangers their first lead since the second period of Game 3.
+It gave the Rangers their first lead since the second period of Game 3.

 Tarasenko got a pass from Kreider and fired a shot into the top right corner from between the circles with 1:35 remaining in the middle period.
 It was his third goal of the series.

-The Rangers had the game’s first power play a little more than five minutes into the game.
-They managed just three shots on goal to fall to 0 for 14 with the advantage dating to the third period of Game 2 after scoring four times on their first seven opportunities.
+The Rangers managed just three shots on goal on their first power play about five minutes into the game to fall to 0 for 14 dating back to the third period of Game 2 after scoring four times on their first seven opportunities.

 Lazar scored for the Devils with 8:11 left in the first.
-Shesterkin stopped Kevin Bahl’s shot from the left side with his pads, but the rebound came to the right and Lazar knocked it in for his first goal of the series.
+He knocked in the rebound of Kevin Bahl’s shot for his first goal of the series.

-The Rangers tied it on their second power play.
-Kreider deflected Zibanejad’s shot from the left point off his right knee and in with 25 seconds left in the opening period.
+The Rangers tied it on their second power play when Zibanejad’s shot from the left point deflected off Kreider and in with 25 seconds left in the opening period.
 It was Kreider’s sixth goal of the series and fifth on the power play, making him the first Rangers player to have five in a series since Adam Graves in the 1996 conference finals.

+“They got puck luck on that goal,” Ruff said.
+“We did a good job killing penalties, so you deal with that and move on.”

 SELECT COMPANY